docelic/amber-introduction/README.md

 Micrate::Cli.run
 ```

-Please also note that in that case you would probably use a combination of direct database commands and `bin/micrate`, and avoid using `amber db` because `amber db` would run with Amber's (application's) regular credentials which you do not want.
+In that case you would also probably use a combination of native database commands and `bin/micrate`, and avoid using `amber db`.
+That's  because `amber db` would run with Amber's (application's) regular credentials which you do not want.

 ## Custom Migrations Engine<a name="custom_migrations_engine"></a>